microsoft/xlang/DesignNotes/LDN00 - Design Note Process.md

     5) **The moderator calls for a vote on the design note at the end of the meeting**.
 The review committee may decide to approve a design note, approve it subject to edits, or return the design note to the working group for further work.
 Strictly speaking, a majority vote is sufficient for approval of a design note; however, in practice, the design note review process is intended to produce a widely accepted consensus decision.

 8. **After acceptance, the final design note is published**.
-The design note is archived in the Design Notes of the Project Langworthy repo with its status changed to “Adopted”.
+The design note is archived in the Design Notes of the the Xlang Project repo with its status changed to “Adopted”.
 The moderator sends email with the design note’s URL to the appropriate mailing lists announcing that the Design Note is complete and adopted.
 If the design note replaces or invalidates earlier adopted design notes, their status is changed to “Deprecated”.

 ## 3. The Decisions
-The design note process is most effective when individual participants recognize that design notes are Project Langworthy's primary process for decision making and learning.
+The design note process is most effective when individual participants recognize that design notes are the Xlang Project's primary process for decision making and learning.

-To you as an individual, the design note process gives well defined points at which you can influence the evolution and architecture of Project Langworthy.
+To you as an individual, the design note process gives well defined points at which you can influence the evolution and architecture of the Xlang Project.
 You can choose which decision points to exercise based on the relevance of a particular issue to your personal and professional interests and agenda.
 In summary, the decision points available to you are as follows:

 * **Formation of a working group**.
 You can propose the formation of a new working group.
 You can also vote with your feet to join or abstain from a working group.
 * **Working group discussions**.
 You can contribute to working group discussions.
 You should especially do so if the topic is an area of importance to you.